jatupan1989/boomjum1989/How-does-HTTP-Switchboard-compares-to-Ghostery-or-Disconnect-concerning-privacy?.md

     * Out of the box settings: images from everywhere except blacklisted hostnames allowed, all else blocked.
     * Domain of URL of web page whitelisted in the matrix.

+Any of the above extension was the only one running at the time of the test, no conflict with other extension can be excused for the results.

 - Steps:
     * Browser cache was cleared.
     * Target web page was force-refreshed.